Trump says the Bureau of Labor Statistics orchestrated a ‘scam.’ Here’s how the jobs report really works

 But you don’t need to look so far back to find larger revisions than the ones the BLS reported over May and June.
 In 2020 and 2021, jobs numbers were all over the map because of the pandemic: Revisions in four months during those years were bigger than the revisions from last month’s report – including the largest-ever 679,000-job revision in March 2020, attributed to particularly poor survey responses during a nationwide lockdown.

-There have been bigger revisions outside of the pandemic, too, including a 143,00-job revision in January 2009.
+There have been bigger revisions outside of the pandemic, too, including a 143,000-job revision in January 2009.

 Has Trump complained about other data?